 The Movement and Transportation Group

-As its name indicates, this group is specialized in the area of movement and transport.
+As its name indicates, this group is specialised in the area of movement and transport.
 It advises the LC on movement and transportation matters and monitors and coordinates the implementation of related policies, programmes and initiatives through consultation and cooperation among countries, the strategic commanders and other NATO transportation and transportation-related groups and agencies.

 It is co-chaired by the same people who co-chair the Logistics Committee Executive Group - the Head, IS Logistics, and the Deputy Assistant Director, IMS Logistics, Armaments and Resources Division – and also meets twice a year, in March and September in the same format as the LC.
 In addition, the three Transport Planning Boards and Committees of the Civil Emergency Planning Committee are represented on the Movement and Transportation Group.

-Both the Logistics Committee Executive Group and the Movement and Transportation Group can form ad hoc working groups to carry out specific tasks that require a certain expertise.
+Both the Logistics Committee Executive Group and the Movement and Transportation Group can form ad-hoc working groups to carry out specific tasks that require a certain expertise.

 The Standing Group of Partner Logistic Experts

-This group identifies, develops and promotes the employment of Partner logistic forces and capabilities volunteered by Partners for NATO-led operations.
-It does this under the guidance of the Logistics Committee Executive Group with Partners and the Movement and Transportation Group with Partners.
+This group identifies, develops and promotes the employment of partner logistic forces and capabilities volunteered by partners for NATO-led operations.
+It does this under the guidance of the Logistics Committee Executive Group with partners and the Movement and Transportation Group with partners.
 It also makes recommendations concerning logistics pre-arrangements to the strategic commanders and, more generally, provides a forum for addressing logistic topics related to the Partnership for Peace (PfP) programme that any member or PfP country may want to raise.